 The Pudong skyline is easily the most iconic landmark of Shanghai and even though you’ve seen a million pictures, nothing beats reality.
 You can choose to either walk along the Bund (and remember to compare the skyline with the old images in the Shanghai Urban Planning Exhibition Centre!) or take a ferry along the Huangpu river.
 I chose to walk down the Bund from East Nanjing Road and then take the ferry up the river.
 Tickets are bought by the ferry terminal and I went with the 1 hour option, which was enough to see the skyline.

 Metro: People’s Square

 This was my favourite museum in Shanghai and covers the history and future of Shanghai as an urban space.
 The historical sections were interesting but my favourite part was the miniature model of Shanghai.
 Tiny wooden buildings have been put together to accurately depict the downtown area of Shanghai, which basically fills a room.
 The centre has even taken it one step further by slowly alternating between day and night settings.
-Another really good section was the circular room that shows you an animated video of Shanghai.
+Another really good section was the circular room which shows you an animated video of Shanghai.
 The video is made so that you feel as if were flying through the city.
 If you’re stretched for time, this centre is a good introduction to Shanghai.

 4. People’s Square and the Marriage Market

 Metro: People’s Square and then head to the north part of People’s Park